Andrew Sabiston: Theatre

 For the theatre, Sabiston is the lyricist and co-book writer with composer Timothy Williams for the musical Napoleon which was first produced in 1994 at The Elgin Theatre in Toronto under the direction of John Wood.
 It was subsequently produced in 2000 at the Shaftesbury Theatre in London under the direction of Francesca Zambello.
-In 2009, a new version was first presented in concert at Talk Is Free Theatre in Barrie, Ontario under the direction of Richard Ouzounian.
+In 2009, a new version was first presented in concert at Talk Is Free Theatre in Barrie, Ontario, under the direction of Richard Ouzounian.
 This marked the beginning of a reimagining of the musical as an intimate, behind-the-scenes political drama with a cast half the size of the original productions and a new book and musical numbers.
 The new Napoleon debuted at the New York Musical Theatre Festival in July 2015.

 In July 2017, a new production opened at the Charlotte Theatre in Seoul for a limited three-month run.
 It featured a cast of 54 including K-pop artists B.A.P's Daehyun and BtoB's Changsub alongside musical actors such as Im Tae-kyung, Michael K. Lee, and Han Ji-sang.
 It was directed by Richard Ouzounian and presented in Korean.

 Personal life

-Sabiston is married to Stephanie Martin since 1996 where they have one child.
+Sabiston has been married to Stephanie Martin since 1996.
+They have one child.